Minimum Wage

 Sick Leave

-Employers are required to provide their employees with paid sick leave.
-In Arizona, employees are required to provide their employees with one hour of paid sick time for every 30 hours that they have been worked.
+Under the Fair Wages and Healthy Families Act, employers are required to provide their employees with paid sick leave.
+Under Arizona employment laws, employees are required to provide their employees with one hour of paid sick time for every 30 hours that they have been worked.
 If the company has 15 or more employees, employees can earn up to 40 hours of paid sick leave per year.
 If a place of business has fewer than 15 workers, employees can earn up to 24 hours of paid sick leave per year.

 Information about Arizona sick leave laws may now be found on our Arizona Leave Laws page.